cchacin/cucumber-common-steps/README.md

   Given I have the redis list "list7" with values "value7,value77,value777" Then the redis list "list7" should be file "responses/list7.text"

+Scenario: Redis Steps for Cleaning Database
+    Given I have the redis key "key" in the db 8 with value "value" Then I have the redis key "key" in the db 8 with value "value" Given I have cleaned db 8
+    Then the redis key "key" in the db 8 should not exists

 ```